otopalak/serverGroup12/README.md

 * Dennis Shushack
 * Mauro Dörig

 We would like to extend our thanks to anyone who has supported us through this challenging but experience-filled project.
-Also, we'd like to especially mention our TA Remi whose advice and guidance was very valuable to us.
+Also, we'd like to especially mention our TA  Remy Egloff whose advice and guidance was very valuable to us.

 # License
 Copyright (c) 2021 Finder.